 - How Allstate Business Insurance Leveraged Their CCMS to Improve Customer Satisfaction

-A CCMS empowers organizations to do some pretty awesome things like:
+A CCMS enables organizations to do some amazing things like:

 - Manage content as individual paragraphs and words instead of pages or documents